-Manage construction, engineering, civils and other contracting-related projects better with smart Microsoft Project tools, techniques, tips & tricks; in this training workshop delivered by practicing project managers & accredited Microsoft Project experts.
+Manage construction, engineering, civils and other contracting-related projects better with smart Microsoft Project tools, techniques, tips & tricks in this training workshop delivered by practicing project managers & accredited Microsoft Project experts.

 Workshop overview